-Bike Park Wales is the UK’s first full scale mountain bike park with a network of trails for riders of all abilities.
-Bike hire, bike shop and café on site.
+Bike Park Wales is the UK’s first full scale mountain bike park with a network of trails for riders of all abilities, including beginners.
+Bike hire, bike shop and café on-site.
 Half and full day packages are offered for groups of ten or more.
 Access and parking is more suitable for mini buses.

-Walk up Pen-y-Fan, the highest mountain in South Wales at 886m (2,907ft) high.
+Walk up Pen y Fan, the highest mountain in South Wales at 886 metres (2,907 ft) high.
 The easiest route to take is to start from Storey Arms but there are a number of routes to choose.
 There is a small car park opposite but it gets full very quickly.
 Pont ar Daf car park is also nearby, otherwise roadside opportunities are available.

 We offer of choice of activity locations today.
-Goytre Wharf is an eight acre site set alongside the Monmouthshire & Brecon Canal.
-Clients can hire boats for up to 12 - one of which has wheelchair accessibility - canoes or cycles.
+Goytre Wharf is an eight acre site set alongside the Monmouthshire and Brecon Canal.
+Clients can hire boats for up to 12, one of which has wheelchair accessibility, canoes or cycles.
 Or for a more leisurely day, they also offer walking routes or places to fish.
-A canalside café is available.
-Coach parking is available.
+A canal-side café and coach parking is available.

 Elan Valley, known as ‘the Lake District of Wales’ – a Victorian fantasy landscape of stone dams and immense man-made lakes.
 Learn about the building of the dams and what else the area has to offer at the Visitor Centre.
-A café, tearooms, a gift shop and cycle hire are available.
+A café, tea room, a gift shop and cycle hire are available.
 Visitors can choose to just visit the centre or spend longer around the estate which is ideal for walking, cycling, driving and angling.
-Coach parties will benefit from contacting the centre prior to the visit as they provide a Coach Operators Pack.
-They also offer a dedicated Ranger for a guided tour of the estate.
+Coach parties will benefit from contacting the centre prior to the visit as they provide a coach operators pack.
+They also offer a dedicated ranger for a guided tour of the estate.
 Free refreshments are provided to the tour guide and coach driver.
 The road around the valley is narrow and coaches must therefore follow a clockwise route.

-Alternatively, walk part of Glyndwr’s Way, a long distance walking route with a variety of walking routes and distances.
-The route starts at Knighton and ends in Welshpool and includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
-This section is approx. 16 miles (25km).
+Alternatively, walk part of Glyndwr’s Way, a long distance walking trail with a variety of routes and distances.
+The trail starts at Knighton and ends in Welshpool, includes Llanidloes along the Cambrian Way and then diverts off the route onto Machynlleth.
+This section is approximate 16 miles (25 km).
 Itineraries are available on the website.

 Possible options to end your tour include:-

-An outdoor adventure with Bala Adventure & Watersports.
-Options include canoeing & kayaking, climbing & abseiling, archery & camp craft, mountain biking, windsurfing, sailing, gorge walking and raft building.
+An outdoor adventure with Bala Adventure and Watersports.
+Options include canoeing and kayaking, climbing and abseiling, archery and camp craft, mountain biking, windsurfing, sailing, gorge walking and raft building.

 Climb Cadair Idris, translated The Chair of Idris and named after a mythical giant and warrior.
 If you spend the night here you may wake up as a poet or mad!
-The shortest route is around 3 miles (4.8km) with an ascent of 2,850ft, 869m.
+The shortest route is around 3 miles (4.8 km) with an ascent of 869 metres (2,850 ft).

-Located three miles from Machynlleth and set in 650 acres of the Esgair Forest, Dyfi Bike Park offer four challenging and technical race tracks with up to 400 metres of elevation.
+Located three miles from Machynlleth and set in 650 acres of the Esgair Forest, Dyfi Bike Park offer four challenging and technical race tracks with up to 400 metres (1,312 ft) of elevation.
 Coaching packages are also available.
-Bookings are accepted online.
+Bookings are accepted on-line.